tsonnen/tsonnen/README.md

 ### TSONNEN

 Hi there, I'm Tim.
-I work at Chief Architect Software as a Software Test Engineer.
+I currently work as a Software Test Engineer and am devoted to continuing to learn.